libktx/ktx/tiled/README.md

 // Iterate over all object layers and parse them.
 // Note that parseObjectLayer is only called for layers of exact type MapLayer.
-// TiledMapTileLayer which is a subclass of MapLayer will not match. map.forEachLayer<MapLayer> { layer ->
+// For example, TiledMapTileLayer - which is a subclass of MapLayer - does not
+// have this exact type and will not match. map.forEachLayer<MapLayer> { layer ->
     parseObjectLayer(layer)
 }